he design challenges we faced when redeveloping the property were probably the greatest when it came to what we refer to as the Tiger Room.

 Many couples want a groom's room and the location of this room - on the opposite end of the building and on a separate floor from the bride's dressing room - made it ideal for this purpose.
 The cave reference, of course, is made often.
 Brenda gave me free reign to design the space, probably because she thought it too far gone.

-A primary challenge was to make the room appealing enough so that groomsmen would want to stay put in the space.
+A primary challenge was to make the room appealing enough so that groomsmen would want to stay hang out in the space.
 Only the size of the room lended itself to that goal.

 We removed the ceiling, exposing the trussing for a greater perception of height.
-The cave feel was augmented with the predominant use of black.
+The cave feel was augmented with the predominant use of black and using lights to wash the walls.
 The jungle tiger wallpaper added whimsy.
 Comfortable seating, pool table and other diversions, television, wifi, and music were disgned to attract and hold groomsmen.
 Restoration of the rock foundation walls, concrete floors and removal of the staircase redefined the size and feel of the space.

 Today, groomsmen will often dress and eat lunch in the room, which we think is the ultimate validation.